 What weighs 14 tons and restores eyesight?
-The AECP Mobile Eye Hospital is a massive piece of machinery with impressive statistics — it weighs 14 tons, has 408 square feet, is 48 feet long, is 8.5 feet wide and 13.5 feet high — and travels throughout Armenia and provides eye care for those who would otherwise be without.
-View the state-of-the-art surgical suite and other rooms.
+The AECP Mobile Eye Hospital is a massive piece of machinery, built in St. Johnsbury, Vermont that travels throughout Armenia — takes two years for a full trip — and provides eye care for those who would otherwise be without.

 The Mobile Eye Hospital has impressive statistics — it weighs 14 tons, has 408 square feet, is 48 feet long, is 8.5 feet wide and 13.5 feet high.
 Within this mobile eye clinic is a state-of-the-art surgical suite where doctors perform basic surgeries including cataract.
 There are also two examination rooms, a mechanical room, a lavatory, a utility room and a “clean and dirty” room with a microwave, a sterilizer, sink and refrigerator.
 Outfitted with the latest eye care equipment, the MEH has two lasers in different rooms – one for examinations and another in the operating room.
 A 100-kilowatt generator provides the electricity.
 U.S. Code-compliant, the MEH includes integrated systems for telemedicine as well as a comprehensive medical gas system, nurse call system and data management system.